kasso64/Kazakhstan-Economy-Dashboard/README.md

 # Kazakhstan-Economy-Dashboard
 This project analyzes inflation, consumer spending, oil prices, and exchange rates in Kazakhstan.
 Week 1: Inflation vs Consumer Spending (2000–2024)

+#About me
+A 16-year-old student from Kazakhstan.
+Aspiring in business analytics, data science, and data-driven decisions.